 Snack: Warm soup

-Dinner: Chicken soup with soft noodles or rice
+Dinner: Vegetable or chicken soup with soft noodles or rice

 What If Baby Won’t Eat?